menchelab/ExampleExtension/README.md

 **4. Add tabs to the Main Panel and add a new Uploader**

-If you want to add a new tab to the VRNetzer Main Panel, you can utilize the `example_main_tab.html` template contained in the ExampleExtension.
+If you want to add a new tab to the DataDiVR Main Panel, you can utilize the `example_main_tab.html` template contained in the ExampleExtension.
 Each HTML that should be added as a tab to the main panel, has to be added to the `main_tabs`list in the `app.py` file.
 The flask server will automatically add the tabs to the main panel.
 The content of the tab needs to be contained in a `div` with the id `tab_to_add`:

 ```